How a Playbook Can Optimize Your In-House Recruitment Team

 Step 1 to Developing a Physician Recruitment Playbook

-One of the first steps in the process of developing a playbook is to understand not only national physician recruitment market and trends but also trends specific to your geographic region and the specialties you are prioritizing.
+One of the first steps in the process of developing a playbook is to understand not only the national physician recruitment market and trends but also trends specific to your geographic region and the specialties you are prioritizing.
 Some things I have typically asked as we prioritize positions and searches include:

 • How many providers are available within your specialty of interest?